Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Introduction

-In this work we have used the first order self-dual model, suggested in \cite{aragone2}, as the starting point for constructing a unique master action interpolating such model with other three self-dual descriptions of second, third and fourth orders in derivatives.
-Once the first-order self-dual model is free of the propagation of spurious degrees of freedom, thanks to the addition of proper auxiliary fields, one can demonstrate that the same particle content can be recovered by the higher derivative descriptions, i.e: they are quantum equivalent models by comparing their correlation functions.
-It turns out that, during the construction of the so called master action one needs a key ingredient, the mixing term.
-Such term, must be free of particle content.
-In order to demonstrate the triviality of these terms we use the decomposition in helicities technique \cite{deserh, andringa, townsendh}.
+More specifically, in this work, starting with the first-order self-dual model introduced in \cite{aragone2} in order to describe a massive spin-4 mode in $D=2+1$ we construct a master action that can interpolate with other three self-dual descriptions of second, third, and fourth orders in derivatives.
+The first-order self-dual model is free of the propagation of spurious degrees of freedom, thanks to the addition of auxiliary fields.
+We demonstrate that, during the master action interpolation process, such auxiliary fields are recombined step by step.
+The construction of the master action requires a crucial ingredient, the mixing terms, which must be trivial i.e. free of particle content.
+In order to verify the triviality of such mixing terms we demonstrate that one can use the helicity decomposition technique \cite{deserh, andringa, townsendh}.